Affording Monte Cassino School

 529 Plans Expanded: Effective for distributions made after December 31, 2017, 529 accounts may distribute up to $10,000 per student per year for tuition at a public, private or religious elementary or secondary school.

 One of the more persistent misunderstandings about independent school education is that it is not affordable.
 In fact, if you feel Monte Cassino is the place for your child and have concerns about financial limitations, we encourage you to submit an application for tuition assistance.
 Families with a demonstrated financial need may be awarded tuition assistance.
 Monte Cassino uses a nationally standardized system for analysis offered through SMARTAID Application.
-For families applying for financial assistance, Monte Cassino School expects a minimun financial commitment from families of 10% of their income.
-Monte Cassino is committed to working with families to assist with making your child a "Saint" for life!
+Families should expect to pay at least 20% of cost of education.
+Monte Cassino is committed to working in partnership with families to assist with making your child a "Saint" for life!

 Do not assume you will not qualify for financial aid.
 Families from many different income levels qualify for aid each year.
 Monte Cassino is committed to inclusion.
 The popular depiction of private schools as places that only the wealthy can afford continues to prevent people from considering the option of this excellent form of education.
 At Monte Cassino, we want to ensure that the finest applicants can join our community regardless of their families' financial situations.